The difference between eCommerce and eBusiness is important to understand if you want to be up to date with the current global business trends.

-It is a secret to no one that businesses are experiencing a digital transformation.
-This has had an impact on the physical-versus-internet balance of commercial transactions.
-Although we might not agree on the extent to which this process has been accelerated throughout 2020, we can surely say that the internet seems to have finally caught up with all types of companies, not just the big ones.
+It is a secret to no one that businesses are experiencing a digital transformation, and this is quickly changing the global business landscape.
+This has had an impact on the physical-versus-internet balance of commercial transactions and the rise of omnichannel strategies.
+Although not everyone might agree on the extent to which this process has been accelerated throughout the pandemic, we can surely say that the Internet seems to have finally caught up with all types of companies, not just the big ones, and across all industries.

-To explain this shift towards being omnichannel and why it matters, I will focus on the difference between eCommerce and eBusiness, analyzing their business models, and how to think about eCommerce properly.
+To explain this shift towards digital environments and omnichannel strategies and why it matters, I will focus on the difference between eCommerce and eBusiness, analyzing their business models, and how to think about eCommerce properly.

 The idea of a business model is not new.
 However, it was introduced to an entire generation during the past decade thanks to the book Business Model Generation.
 In it, a simple yet complete business model framework was introduced: the Business Model CANVAS.

 With this tool, existing companies and entrepreneurs alike were able to think of their businesses in a new and integrative way that made it easy to understand a considerable amount of information.
-It allowed a systemic perspective of business, looking at it as an integral concept.
+It allowed a systemic perspective of business, looking at it as an integral concept, all thanks to the power of digital tools.

-This business approach has changed many rules of the game.
-In particular, it has given all sorts of companies the tools to think big, improve their processes, increase their revenue, and establish unique relationships with their customers.
+The business model approach has changed many rules of the game.
+In particular, it has given all sorts of companies the conceptual tools to think big, improve their processes, increase their revenue, and establish unique relationships with their customers.

 What Is the Difference Between a Business Model and an eBusiness Model?